Neuropsychology - Non-Epileptic Attack Disorder - Easy read

 Non-epileptic Attack Disorder

 The body sends messages back to the brain.
-It tells your brain how you are feeling.
-You cannot see theese messages.
+It tells the brain how you are feeling.
+You cannot see these messages.
 They get sent without you having to think about it.
-The messages tell you if you are hungry, thirsty, happy, sad, hot or cold.
+The messages tell you if you are hungry, thirsty, or happy

 Feeling pain for a long time.
 The death of someone you love.
 Feeling scared for a long time.
 Feeling worried about other people.

-Having lots of t hings to do.
-When difficult things happen, more messages are sent.
-The brain gets tired when its very busy.
-The brain stops sending and taking messages so it can have a break.
+Having lots of things to do.
+When dofficult things happen, more messages are sent.
+The brain gets tired when it is very busy.
+The brain stops sending messages so it can have a break.
 This is why NEAD happens.
 You might not know why you have NEAD.
 That is OK.
-There are people who can help you understand NEAD.
+THere are people who can help you understand NEAD.

-How do I know if I have NEAD?
-A special doctor called a Neurologist will help you.
+How do I know I have NEAD?
+A special doctor called a Neurologist will hellp you.
 Neurologists know about how the brain works.
 The doctor will do a test to see if you have NEAD.
 This test will not hurt.
-Sometimes we can have big feelings about NEAD.
+Sometimes, we can have big feelings about NEAD.

 Or use the camera on your phone and look at the QR code below to open our website: